-^{}Please note: Should a Stream 1 deadline fall on a weekend, the deadline is pushed to the following Monday.
+^{} Note: Should a deadline fall on a weekend or statutory holiday, the date will be moved forward to the next business day.

 REVIEW CRITERIA

 The CFI assesses proposals on the basis of three competition objectives and five assessment criteria.
 To be funded, a proposal must satisfy all three CIIF objectives to a degree commensurate with the size and complexity of the proposal.
 The CIIF objectives and their respective assessment criteria standards are listed below.